chirag127/Contextual-To-Do-List-Extension/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template

-## 🎯 Description
+## Description

-Please provide a concise and clear description of the changes introduced in this Pull Request.
-Explain the problem you are solving and how your solution addresses it.
+Please provide a concise description of the changes introduced in this pull request.

-## ✨ Changes

-List the key changes made.
-Use bullet points for readability.

-*   [Describe the main change 1]
-*   [Describe the main change 2]
-*   [Add more as needed]

-## 🚀 Motivation & Context

-Why is this change needed?
 What problem does it solve?
-Provide any relevant context, links to issues, or previous discussions.

-## 💡 How Has This Been Tested?

-Describe the tests you have run to ensure your changes work correctly.
-This might include:

-*   Unit tests written and executed.
-*   Manual testing performed (describe scenarios).
-*   Integration tests.
-*   No new tests were required for this change.
+What feature does it add?

+## Related Issue(s)

+Closes # [Issue Number]
+References # [Issue Number]

+## Type of Change

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Documentation update
+- [ ] Refactor
+- [ ] Chore

-## 📝 Checklist
+## Checklist

+- [ ] I have read and understood the **CONTRIBUTING.md** guidelines.
-- [ ] I have followed the code style and conventions of this project.
+- [ ] My code follows the code style and conventions of this project.
-- [ ] I have performed a self-review of my own code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation (if applicable).
+- [ ] I have added/updated relevant documentation (if applicable).
-- [ ] My changes generate no new warnings or errors.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added/updated tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.
+- [ ] All new and existing tests pass.
+- [ ] I have ensured that all AI Agent Directives are met as per **AGENTS.md**.
-- [ ] Any dependent changes have been merged and published.
+- [ ] I have validated my changes against the **December 2025 Apex Standards**.

-## 🔗 Related Issues

-If this PR closes, resolves, or is otherwise related to an issue, please link it here (e.g., `Closes #123`, `Fixes #456`, `Related to #789`).
+## Additional Context

+Add any other context about the change here.
+Screenshots or videos can be helpful.

+---